Competitive Start Fund - All Sectors

 - Must be pre-trading or recently commenced trading, i.e. does not have revenues in excess of €60k in the current financial year to date or in any previous financial year;

-- If a company, it must be less than three years old (from date of registration);
+- If the enterprise is an existing company, the company must be less than 3 years old (from date of incorporation in Ireland) at call close date;

-- Must not be engaged in gambling, "adult entertainment", tobacco or military sectors;
+- Must not be engaged in activities that are excluded under Enterprise Ireland policy including gambling, adult entertainment, tobacco or military sectors.

-- If the applicant is successful and currently in receipt of a New Frontiers scholarship, or a Priming Grant from the Local Enterprise Office, the application will not receive Competitive Start investment until they have completed drawdown of the New Frontiers scholarship/priming grant or declined further payments.
+- If the applicant is successful and currently in receipt of a New Frontiers scholarship, or a Priming Grant from the Local Enterprise Office, the application/applicant entity will not receive Competitive Start investment until they have completed drawdown of the New Frontiers scholarship/priming grant or declined further payments.

 What is the maximum funding and on what terms?